Radiative Poincare type eon and its follower: Using reciprocity for the model of the present eon

-This means that immediately after the Bang, apart from the matter content of two spherical ingoing and outgoing waves in the new eon, there is also a scattered \emph{radiation} there, described by the perfect fluid with $\check{p}=\tfrac13\check{\rho}$.
-So what the \emph{Penrose-Tod scenario does to the new eon out of a single spherical wave in the past eon}, is it splits this wave into \emph{three portions of radiation: the two spherical waves}, one which is a dumped continuation from the previous eon, the other that is focusing, \emph{and in addition a lump of scattered radiation described by the statistical physics}.
+This means that immediately after the Bang, apart from the matter content of two spherical ingoing and outgoing waves in the new eon, there is also a scattered \emph{radiation} there, described by the perfect fluid with $\check{p}=\tfrac13\check{\rho}$. \item So what the \emph{Penrose-Tod scenario does to the new eon out of a single spherical wave in the past eon}, is it splits this wave into \emph{three portions of radiation: the two spherical waves}, one which is a dumped continuation from the previous eon, the other that is focusing in the new eon, as it encountered a mirror at the Bang surface, \emph{and in addition a lump of scattered radiation described by the statistical physics}.